PrefectHQ/prefect/docs/concepts/deployments.md

 Deployment '76a9f1ac-4d8c-4a92-8869-615bec502685' successfully created.
 ```
 </div>

+`prefect deployment apply` accepts an optional `--upload` flag that, when provided, uploads this deployment's files to remote storage.

 Once the deployment has been created, you'll see it in the [Prefect UI](/ui/flow-runs/) and can inspect it using the CLI.